Quick Answer

 Share

-North Cyprus Cost of Living 2026: Prices and Budget
+North Cyprus Cost of Living [2026]: Budget Guide

 North Cyprus - the northern third of the island under Turkish administration - costs significantly less than the Republic of Cyprus (south).
 Rent is roughly 40-50% cheaper, groceries and restaurants are noticeably more affordable, and the pace of life is slower.
 For expats and retirees who do not need EU legal rights or access to Cyprus tax incentives, it is a genuine alternative.